rrr-uom-projects/ManchesterBioinformaticsCourse_Student/readme.md

     `cd C:\Users\Andrew\code\ManchesterBioinformaticsCourse_Student && python3 -m pip install -r requirements.txt`

+    __IMPORTANT__ PyAudio will hopefully be installed automatically, but on windows it may fail.
+If this is the case, open requirements.txt and delete the line where PyAudio is mentioned, then re-run this step.
+If you plan to work on the extensions (in this case the one turining breathing traces into horrible sounds), fololow the instructions [here](https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14) to install PyAudio separately.

 4. Run the test script to verify that everything is installed and ready to go:

     `python3 test_installation.py`